Thanks, we'll contact you soon.

 Successful self-organized teams are not hard to miss.
 They are characterized by a set of values that are enviable and unmistakably on point.
 At Integrant, we define success as a reflection of the unique values that define us as a company.
 In summary, these are:

 At Integrant, grit means getting the job done and never giving up.
-We believe if our employees have grit, they can accomplish anything.
+If our employees have grit, they can accomplish anything.

-We just roll up our sleeves and get right in the thick of it.
-Our engineers individually take ownership in their work and actions, which rolls up to the team level, giving our customers’ teams that are a breeze to work with.
+We roll up our sleeves and get right in the thick of it.
+Our engineers individually take ownership of their work and actions, which rolls up to the team level, giving our customers’ teams a breeze.

 From tight timelines to lack of capacity, from budget constraints to project unknowns, we’ve got your back!

 That’s why we hire and offer our best engineers to work on your projects.
-Meanwhile, our employees can always expect a fair, transparent working environment for them to thrive and grow in.
+Meanwhile, our employees can always expect a fair, transparent working environment for them to thrive and grow.
 And our customers can always expect to receive fairness and truth no matter what.

-From policies to programs, methodologies, and our custom software, we do everything with service in mind.
+We do everything from policies to programs, methodologies, and our custom software with service in mind.

 At Integrant, we strive to build outstanding software development teams that love what they do and do what they love.
-After 29 years and counting in the business, we think we’ve learned a thing or two about what it takes to build ready-to-go, self-organized, and Agile teams.
+After 29 years and counting in the business, we think we’ve learned a thing or two about building ready-to-go, self-organized, and Agile teams.

-Give us a call today to learn how we can partner together on your next project.
-Subscribe below or contact us to see the impact we can make for you and your business.
+Call us today to learn how we can partner on your next project.
+Subscribe below or contact us to see how we can impact you and your business.

 Integrant’s Vision is to transform the software development lifecycle through predictable results.